AdobeDocs/analytics.en/help/implement/c-implement-with-dtm/c-aa-tool/cookies-analytics.md

 # Cookies

-Field descriptions for the Cookies global settings used for deploying Dynamic Tag Management in Adobe Analytics.
+Field descriptions for the Cookies global settings used for deploying [!UICONTROL Dynamic Tag Management] in Adobe Analytics.

  **[!UICONTROL  *`Property`*]** > **[!UICONTROL   ![](assets/settings_gear.png)